Board of Directors

 He is a Board Member of the Marginal Way Preservation Fund, a member of the Marginal Way Committee, Chair of the Tax Assessment Board and the past Chair of the Beach Erosion Committee.

-Nan Ramsey, Vice-Chair
+Nan Ramsey, Vice-President

 Nan Ramsey is a retired educator and last served at Berwick Academy as the director of the Teaching Institute, a master’s program for prospective teachers.
 She earned her master’s degree from the University of N.H. and also her undergraduate degree in Occupational Therapy from U.N.H.
 She currently assists her family in all things creative at their resort in Ogunquit, the Anchorage by the Sea.
 From menu production to choosing room décor and fabrics, she loves to utilize her artistic talents whenever possible.
 She is honored to serve on the Marginal Way Preservation Fund Committee as she enjoys running many mornings along the scenic pathway.
 A lover of choral group singing, Nan also currently serves on the Portsmouth Pro Musica Board of Directors as secretary.
 Her greatest loves, however, are her husband, 3 children, their spouses and one very handsome baby grandson named Charles.